DCS-training/DH-RSE-SummerSchool/RStudio/Readme.md

 - `RVisualisation.pptx` is presentation used during the tutorial.

 You can download each file separately or you can download and extract the zipped file named `RstudioTutorial` and unzip it on an easily accessible directory in your machine.
-NB. if you have a windows managed machine it is a good idea to avoid C since you may luck full priviliges on that folder.
+NB. if you have a windows managed machine it is a good idea to avoid C since you may luck full privileges on that folder.

 ### How to set a R project
 As long as you will have all your data in an easily accessible folder in your machine or you are going to use option B or C of the installation instructions you are ready to go.
-However if you want to know in advance how to set a project in R (we are going to cover the topic during the tutorial) you can have a look [here](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects)
+However if you want to know in advance how to set a project in R (we are going to cover the topic during the tutorial) you can have a look [here](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects).
 Or you can watch this [video](https://www.youtube.com/watch?v=pyJMWlDptYw).

-For this class you would need 2 subfolders :
+For this class you would need 2 sub-folders :
 - data
 - graphs